 All birth-to-three year olds with developmental delays or with identified disabilities—including sensory disabilities such as vision impairment or hearing loss—are entitled to individualized, quality early intervention services.

-For more information about the federal Individuals with Disabilities Education Act (IDEA), Part C, and how to find contacts in your county, see Early Support for Infants and Toddlers (ESIT), Washington State’s lead agency for birth-to-three year olds.
+For more information about the federal Individuals with Disabilities Education Act (IDEA), Part C, and how to find contacts within Washington State, visit the Department of Children, Youth & Families (DCYF) website – click this link to Early Support for Infants and Toddlers (ESIT)

 Specialized services designed for children with sensory disabilities might be accessed via several different routes.
 For example: